Unbiased Directed Object Attention Graph for Object Navigation: Object Attention Bias

 \subsection{Duality of Bias}

 We cannot criticize biased training because our visual world is inherently biased; people simply prefer to trust objects that are easier to identify.
-For example, when looking for a computer mouse, we often pre-search for a table instead of a laptop, and when looking for a plate, we often pre-search for a cabinet instead of a knife or fork.
-In fact, some biased decisions allow agents to avoid some weird mistakes and make the agent's overall actions more robust.
+For example, when looking for a plate, we often pre-search for a cabinet instead of a knife or fork.
+In fact, some biased decisions allow agents to avoid some weird mistakes and make the overall actions more robust.
 However, excessive bias can cause an agent to overfit the training dataset, resulting in the agent ignoring critical navigation information.
 In general, there are two reasons for object attention bias: (\romannumeral1) endogenous cause (Figure~\ref{fig:four images} (a)), the network's own preference towards objects with richer visual features; (\romannumeral2) exogenous cause (Figure~\ref{fig:four images} (b)), inequalities in the frequency each object are present in the dataset.
-This paper mainly starts from the endogenous cause, and does not change the number of objects in the AI2-Thor dataset.
+This paper mainly starts from the endogenous cause without changing the number of objects in the dataset.
 Our proposed DOA graph corrects the agent's neglect of small and ambiguous objects (bad bias) while maintaining the agent's trust in high-confidence objects (good bias).